erikfredner/dsst389-2024/syllabus.md

 ## Schedule

-- The schedule below outlines major topics to be covered in the course.
-- I reserve the right to change the schedule.
-  - If I change the schedule, I will inform you as far in advance as possible.
+The schedule outlines major topics to be covered in the course.
+I reserve the right to change the schedule as the semester progresses.
+If I do change the schedule, I will inform you as far in advance as possible.

 Meeting  Date      Topic
 -------- --------- ---------------------------------------------